Narratively Academy

 • You’re working on a longer piece and feel you need to organize it in a more compelling manner.

-This seminar takes place on Wednesday, November 12 and Wednesday, November 19 at 5pm ET.
+This seminar takes place on Saturday, December 6 and Saturday, December 13 at 11am ET.
 All Narratively Academy classes are conducted online and are accessible to students anywhere in the world.
 This class will be recorded and shared with all enrolled students, but live attendance and participation is strongly encouraged.

 Instructor Bio: Kristina R. Gaddy is the author of Well of Souls: Uncovering the Banjo’s Hidden History and Flowers in the Gutter: The True Story of the Edelweiss Pirates, Teenagers Who Resisted the Nazis.
 Her essay in Narratively about Jewish teenagers before WWII won the American Society of Journalists and Authors 2022 Best Reported Essay.
 Her essay “Intersection Landscapes” appears in the anthology A Harp in the Stars (Nebraska 2021) and her personal writing has appeared in The Washington Post, The Baltimore Sun, Museum of Americana and Fearsome Critters.
 She is one of the editors of true, a literary journal that explores the craft of nonfiction.
 She lives in Baltimore and has taught writing locally and presented about nonfiction craft at national writing conferences.